Q: Why does my piano need to be tuned?

-A: Our regular tuning visit includes the following:
+A: For first time clients, the initial tuning visit includes the following:

 Dismantling your piano to access the piano action (removal of music desk, key slip, key cover, cheek blocks, etc.).
 This also provides an excellent opportunity to dust, clean, and vacuum your piano inside and out.
 Access to the action allows ample room to perform any minor regulation adjustments or repairs that need to be addressed.
 It also allows access to voice the hammers.